SanjithKanagavel/Patterns/README.md

 ## Patterns
 #### A simple app that helps you to remember any number easy.
 We made few things simple.
+You can mark items as favourites so that you could lookup later.
+Suggestions are formed based on T9 Phone Pad.
+Where, number 2 represents  'abc' and so on till 9 which represents 'wxyz'.

 ### Examples :